2DegreesInvesting/ds.database/02_dm/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-### It makes it easy to examine the constraints of you data
+-   It makes it easy to examine the constraints of you data:

     -   Each value of a foreign key should be unique.
     -   Each value of a foreign key should not be missing.
     -   Each value of a foreign key should match a value in its primary key.

 ``` r
 dm2 |>